Azure/azure-sdk-for-c/README.md

 cmake --build .
 ```

 > Note: The steps above would compile and generate the default output for azure-sdk-for-c which includes static libraries only.
-See section [Compiler Options](#compiler-options)
+See section [CMake Options](#cmake-options)

 #### Visual Studio 2019